 How to get from Mljet to Dubrovnik

-If you’re a fan of the hit TV series Game of Thrones, then you’ll find most of its streets familiar.
+Just walking around the Old Town is probably already the best thing to do in Dubrovnik.
+And if you’re a fan of the hit TV series Game of Thrones, you’ll find many of its streets familiar.
 Dubrovnik was the main location for the show’s King’s Landing, including the alley where they shot Cersei’s iconic walk of shame!

 Mljet to Dubrovnik by Ferry

 One way to travel from Mljet to Dubrovnik is by ferry.
-This option is the cheapest and only direct way to travel this route.
+It’s not only the cheapest option but also the only direct one.

-There are two ports on Mljet island.
-The direct ferries from Mljet to Dubrovnik depart from Pomena Port on the western coast.
+There are two ports on Mljet Island where direct ferries to Dubrovnik depart from:

 Mljet to Dubrovnik by Car Ferry via Prapratno